isomerpages/moe-bendemeerpri/_curriculum/Mathematics.md

 Singapore Mathematics Framework

 The school’s Mathematics Programme is guided by the Primary Mathematics Syllabus (MOE 2013).
-The syllabus aims to enable all students to:
+The syllabus aims to enable all students to:&nbsp;

 *   acquire mathematical concepts and skills for everyday use and continuous learning in mathematics;
 *   develop thinking, reasoning, communication, application and metacognitive skills through a mathematical approach to problem-solving; build confidence and foster interest in mathematics.